cakramediadata2022/cflow/docs/property-management-system/modules/inventory-assets/intro.md

 # Introduction (Inventory & Asset)

-The Banquet module is designed to manage all aspects of banquet operations within the property.
-It provides tools for booking events, monitoring ongoing banquet processes, and viewing banquet schedules and details.
+The Inventory & Asset module is designed to manage all aspects of inventory and asset operations within the property.
+It provides tools for tracking stock levels, managing asset lifecycles, and monitoring inventory movements to ensure efficient resource utilization and control.

 ## Key Features

-- **Booking**: Reserve banquet venues for events, manage event details, and track bookings efficiently.
-- **Banquet In Process**: Monitor and manage banquets that are currently in progress, including event status and operational details.
-- **Banquet View**: View upcoming, ongoing, and past banquet events, including schedules, venue assignments, and event summaries.
+- **Inventory Management**: Track stock levels, monitor item movements, and manage inventory locations to prevent shortages and overstocking.
+- **Asset Management**: Record and monitor assets, including acquisition, depreciation, maintenance, and disposal.
+- **Stock Transactions**: Process stock in, stock out, transfers, and adjustments to maintain accurate inventory records.
+- **Asset Tracking**: Assign assets to departments or users, schedule maintenance, and track asset status.
+- **Reporting**: Generate inventory and asset reports for analysis and decision-making.

-The Banquet module streamlines event management, ensuring smooth coordination from booking to completion and providing clear visibility into all banquet activities.
+The Inventory & Asset module streamlines resource management, supports operational efficiency, and provides clear visibility into inventory and asset status across the property.

 ---